snithissh/astro-paper/src/content/blog/lab-reflected-dom-xss.md

 slug: reflected-dom-xss
 featured: false
 draft: false
-tags:
+  - XSS
-  - Burp Certified Practitoner
+  - Burp Certified Practitioner
 description:
   This lab demonstrates a reflected DOM vulnerability.
 Reflected DOM vulnerabilities occur when the server-side application processes data from a request and echoes the data in the response.
 A script on the page then processes the reflected data in an unsafe way, ultimately writing it to a dangerous sink.
 ---